Create a Databricks Data Source

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.

-Select the Databricks tile in the Storage Technology section.
+Select the Databricks tile in the Data Platform section.

 User Requirements to Expose a Table or View

 When exposing a table or view from an Immuta-enabled Databricks cluster, be sure that at least one of these traits is true: